gustavonp/roo-recipes/content/recipes/tuna-or-black-olive-pate.md

 ### Directions

-1. Bring all ingredients of your selected pate to a food processor.
+1. Bring all ingredients of your selected paté to a food processor.

 2. Process the paté for 2 minutes or until it reaches the desired consistency.